DenverArtMuseum/mayer-2023/content/pope.md

 [^43]: Maurer, “The Primitive Art Collection,” 14.
 For an insightful review of Wardwell’s impact, see Berzock, “Changing Place, Changing Face,” 159–60.

-[^44]: As early as 1965, the museum determined it would not pursue Oceanic art—an area where the Chicago Natural History Museum of Chicago excelled; instead, it saw opportunities for growth in African and Mesoamerican.
+[^44]: As early as 1965, the museum determined it would not pursue Oceanic art—an area where the Chicago Natural History Museum of Chicago excelled; instead, it saw opportunities for growth in African and Mesoamerican art.
 See Wardwell, *Primitive Art in the Collections*, [i].

 [^45]: The first African art curator was Ramona Austin, hired in 1987; she was followed by Kathleen Bickford Berzock in 1995 and Constantine (Costa) Petridis in 2016.